yukikitayama/cpp/note/namespace.md

 # Namespace

+When a program becomes complex by the combination of our own code, C++ standard libraries and third party libraries, we will have a **naming conflict**. **Namespaces** are used to reduce naming conflict.

+We use namespaces as containers to group the code entities.

 The **name space** is a space where a particular name has an unambiguous and clear meaning.

 Name spaces exist to avoid the possibility of a **name conflict**.